stevedepp/FaceDetectionEdgeComputing/README.md

 #

 > Hi.
 This is Steve Depp.
 This is going to serve as my demo video 5 and my 50% update for my final project, all in one.
 For my final project, I will be constructing a Donkey car, a robot car, and then having it read American Sign Language as it moves hopefully.
 I’m not going to cover the set up of the Raspberry Pi in this video.
 I have to say that it’s fairly easy.
 I will touch upon things that were difficult.
-Here I am SSH’ing into the Raspberry Pi which is now headless.
+Here I am ssh’ing into the Raspberry Pi which is now headless.

 ### Steve Depp
 ### 462-55 / DV5